(This is an edited transcript of a sermon preached at The People’s Church in Colombo, Sri Lanka)

 So, I want to share a few thoughts about this intercession because a national crisis had now come upon the land.
 It was causing much panic in the country.
 It was at this time of calamity that David went and made this intercession by offering a sacrifice unto God, because as a result of his disobedience, the judgment of God had fallen upon the land.
 The nation was in turmoil.

 You know, friends, we live in a country that has seen its fair share of crisis situations.
 We went through a very serious war for many years.
 We also saw two insurrections that took place in our nation.
-Some time ago we had a serious fuel crisis.
-We’ve been through other types of crisis situations too over the years, but we have seen how whenever the church has prayed, and whenever the church has interceded, that God has been faithful to our land.
+Our nation is facing many challenges today and we’ve been through other types of crisis situations too over the years.
+We have seen however that whenever the church has prayed, and whenever the church has interceded, that God has been faithful to our land.

 Unfortunately I think we do not have enough intercession and we need to intercede a little bit more, in fact, much more for our nation.
 We generally intercede well whenever a crisis is on, but we need to keep interceding continuously for our land so that God will take our nation to the place where God wants it to be.
 That God would take our leadership to the place God wants them to be.
 You will see that David’s intercession made a huge impact at that moment of crisis.